cloudaware/compliance-policies/ce/ca/aws/iam/policy-allows-full-administrative-privileges/remediation.md

 4. In the policy action menu, select first `Detach`.
 5. Select all Users, Groups, Roles that have this policy attached.
 6. Click `Detach Policy`.
-7. In the policy action menu, select `Detach`.
-8. Select the newly detached policy and select `Delete`.
+7. Select the newly detached policy and select `Delete`.

 ## From Command Line